keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 ### Elixxir/[Integration](https://git.xx.network/elixxir/integration)

-The Integration repository is a series of end-to-end tests designed to test different functionality of the cMix protocol.
+The Integration repository is a series of end-to-end tests designed to test different functionality of the cMixx protocol.
 For example, several tests focus on different batch sizes with Nodes only.
 Another test covers all the Client-level interactions within the network.